Wholesale Buy Bulk Non Soy GMO Corn Free Organic Chicken Feed for Sale Phoenix Arizona AZ

 Q. How do I get my chickens to lay eggs in the same spot?
 They keep laying their eggs all over the yard & coop?

 A. When a chicken returns to their nest to find you've taken all their eggs, they may begin to lay in a new place.
-Faux eggs are inexpensive and work great!
-When you leave faux eggs in the nesting boxes when you take their real brood for breakfast, the chickens see faux eggs as their own, so they continue to lay in that spot.
+Ceramic eggs are inexpensive and work great!
+When you leave faux eggs in the nesting boxes when you take their real brood for breakfast, the chickens see Ceramic eggs as their own, so they continue to lay in that spot.

 Q. What is the best chicken treat, that is good for chickens?